MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/edr-in-block-mode.md

 ## What is EDR in block mode?

 [Endpoint detection and response](overview-endpoint-detection-response.md) (EDR) in block mode provides added protection from malicious artifacts when Microsoft Defender Antivirus is not the primary antivirus product and is running in passive mode.
+EDR in block mode is available in Defender for Endpoint Plan 2.

 > [!IMPORTANT]
 > EDR in block mode cannot provide all available protection when Microsoft Defender Antivirus real-time protection is in passive mode.
 Some capabilities that depend on Microsoft Defender Antivirus to be the active antivirus solution will not work, such as the following examples: